The Laugavegur Trail, Iceland

 The Laugavegur Trail is a rite of passage of Icelanders © Nicram Sabod, Shutterstock

-The highland trek between Landmannalaugar and Thórsmörk is one that every Icelander walks at least once in their lifetime.
+Perhaps Iceland's finest highland trek, the walk between Landmannalaugar and Thórsmörk is one that every Icelander undertakes at least once in their lifetime.
 Crossing such primitive terrain is truly invigorating, and the overall experience is also exhilarating.
 The fact that this is a busy and well-trodden route doesn’t make it any less beautiful.
 The marked trail is 56km long and fluctuates a good 1,000m in altitude.
 Warm (and dry!) mountain huts are situated all along the way.

 Sentiero Azzurro, Italy

 The Sentiero Azzurro links the five villages of the Cinque Terre © ELEPHOTOS, Shutterstock

 The loveliest way to explore Liguria's Cinque Terre is on foot, and the five villages are linked by the Sentiero Azzurro, the Blue Footpath.
 It’s 14km long and takes anywhere between 21/2 and 5 hours to walk.
 The hills are dotted with Aleppo pines and the coastal scrub, macchia.
 Higher up there are chestnut trees, cork, myrtle broom and arboreal heather.